IJMadalenA/adeptus-mechanicus/Python - Tools/Python - Tipo y Manejo de Datos.md

  |
  |      Raises ValueError when the substring is not found.
  |
- |  isalpha(self, /)
- |      Return True if the string is an alphabetic string, False otherwise.
- |
- |      A string is alphabetic if all characters in the string are alphabetic and there
- |      is at least one character in the string.
- |
- |  isascii(self, /)
- |      Return True if all characters in the string are ASCII, False otherwise.
- |
- |      ASCII characters have code points in the range U+0000-U+007F.
- |      Empty string is ASCII too.
- |
- |  isdecimal(self, /)
- |      Return True if the string is a decimal string, False otherwise.
- |
- |      A string is a decimal string if all characters in the string are decimal and
- |      there is at least one character in the string.
- |
- |  isdigit(self, /)
- |      Return True if the string is a digit string, False otherwise.
- |
- |      A string is a digit string if all characters in the string are digits and there
- |      is at least one character in the string.
- |
- |  isidentifier(self, /)
- |      Return True if the string is a valid Python identifier, False otherwise.
- |
- |      Call keyword.iskeyword(s) to test whether string s is a reserved identifier,
- |      such as "def" or "class".
- |
- |  islower(self, /)
- |      Return True if the string is a lowercase string, False otherwise.
- |
- |      A string is lowercase if all cased characters in the string are lowercase and
- |      there is at least one cased character in the string.
- |
- |  isnumeric(self, /)
- |      Return True if the string is a numeric string, False otherwise.
- |
- |      A string is numeric if all characters in the string are numeric and there is at
- |      least one character in the string.
- |
- |  isprintable(self, /)
- |      Return True if the string is printable, False otherwise.
- |
- |      A string is printable if all of its characters are considered printable in
- |      repr() or if it is empty.
- |
- |  isspace(self, /)
- |      Return True if the string is a whitespace string, False otherwise.
- |
- |      A string is whitespace if all characters in the string are whitespace and there
- |      is at least one character in the string.
- |
- |  istitle(self, /)
- |      Return True if the string is a title-cased string, False otherwise.
- |
- |      In a title-cased string, upper- and title-case characters may only
- |      follow uncased characters and lowercase characters only cased ones.
- |
- |  isupper(self, /)
- |      Return True if the string is an uppercase string, False otherwise.
- |
- |      A string is uppercase if all cased characters in the string are uppercase and
- |      there is at least one cased character in the string.
- |
- |  join(self, iterable, /)
- |      Concatenate any number of strings.
- |
- |      The string whose method is called is inserted in between each given string.
- |      The result is returned as a new string.
- |
- |      Example: '.'.join(['ab', 'pq', 'rs']) -> 'ab.pq.rs'
- |
  |  ljust(self, width, fillchar=' ', /)
  |      Return a left-justified string of length width.
  |